-My dissertation project, titled Objects of Correction: Literature and the Birth of Modern Punishment, reconstructs the early history of the argument for rehabilitative punishments, from More’s Utopia to colonial penal codes.
-Based in and around institutions such as London’s Protestant hospitals and Bridewell Prison, the first house of correction (established in 1553), Objects of Correction studies how literature and drama both addressed and affected penal reform in early modern England, during a crucial period in the rise of what Foucault has called “the correctional world.”
+My dissertation, Objects of Correction: Literature and the Birth of Modern Punishment, constructs an imaginative and critical history of rehabilitative punishments, from Utopia to colonial penal codes.
+Based in and around London’s Protestant hospitals and Bridewell prison, the first “house of correction,” Objects of Correction unearths the extent to which English literature became a discipline in its own right by defining itself against early modern carceral institutions.
+At the same time Objects of Correction shows how literature of all genres—including prose fictions, dramatic experiences, and poetry by thinkers such as More, Shakespeare, and Milton—helped to shape the justificatory language of correction during two crucial centuries in the formation of modern penology, or during the rise of what Foucault called "the correctional world."

 An article drawn from the first chapter of my dissertation, forthcoming in Renaissance Quarterly, focuses on Utopia’s well-known call to reform English punishments, as well as its imaginary systems of slavery and penal labor, as particularly pressing topics within Ralph Robinson’s earliest English translation (1551).
 While the publication of this translation has been regarded by recent scholarship as part of a larger agenda for Protestant reformers, who promoted the book in the 1550s alongside their other civic initiatives, such as Edward VI’s Royal Hospitals, I argue that the projects of greatest relevance to Utopia (and vice versa) were Bridewell and the Vagrancy Act of 1547-49, which had famously failed to institute penal slavery as a punishment for petty crimes in England.
 In support of this claim, a survey of reader interactions across a combined 30 copies of the 1551 and 1556 editions (out of 41 extant and identifiable copies catalogued by the STC) helps to reveal how Utopia’s arguments concerning punishment and penal labor were subtly but successfully emphasized for and by early modern readers, particularly with the help of the 1556 “corrected” edition’s marginal index.